CasperKristiansson/kitgrid/infra/terraform/README.md

 - Terraform uses an S3 backend (`kitgrid-terraform-state`, key `kitgrid/prod/terraform.tfstate`) with a DynamoDB lock table `kitgrid-terraform-locks`.
 Create them once before running `terraform init`.
 - The AWS provider defaults to the `Personal` local profile.
 Override via `-var="aws_profile=<name>"` or by exporting `AWS_PROFILE`.
 - Store `TF_VAR_cloudflare_api_token`, `TF_VAR_cloudflare_zone_id`, and any AWS secrets in your `.env` (already gitignored) or shell environment.

+## Cost profile

+- Access logs, WAF, and CloudWatch alarms are intentionally omitted so the baseline infra stays inexpensive.
+Layer them on later if budgets allow.